Jorge Jesus leaves Benfica’s bench due to problems with the squad, according to the Portuguese press

 In a note sent today to the Portuguese Securities Market Commission (CMVM), since the club is a public limited company, Benfica has made public the termination of the contract.

-On the morning of this Tuesday the training scheduled in Seixal (Benfica facilities south of Lisbon) was postponed until the afternoon.
+On the morning of this Tuesday the training scheduled in Seixal (Benfica’s facilities south of Lisbon) was postponed until the afternoon.

 The Portuguese sports media explained that Jorge Jesus tried to remove veteran player Pizzi from the squad today and, apparently, the rest of the players would have opposed the coach’s measure, a fact that would have filled the difficult situation.